CIOK-FM: History

 On December 3, 1986, Mervyn Russell, representing a company to be incorporated received approval from the CRTC to operate a new FM radio station at Saint John.
 The station began broadcasting in 1987 with Gary Crowell as the GM, and Jim Goldrich returned to CIOK from working at CJYQ in St. John's, Newfoundland and Labrador.
 CIOK's original studios and offices were on 400 Main Street in Place 400.
 In the mid-1990s, K100 moved their studios and offices to Union Street, where they are still located.
 In 1997, the station was purchased by Newcap Broadcasting and was re-purchased by MBS Radio in 2005.

 CIOK was the long-time radio home of Saint John radio personality Bruce Weaver who hosted CIOK's morning show from 1991 to 2002 and made CIOK #1 in the ratings during that time.

-CIOK announcers along with the announcers of two other MBS stations and support staff continue their strike for a fair deal.
+CIOK announcers along with the announcers of two other MBS stations and support staff continue went on strike for a fair deal, which was achieved in 2012.